Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 ### 8. Zapier

 Next, we have Zapier.
-This is perhaps the best known platform in the world of no-code workflow automation, which in recent years has launched several features aimed at building AI agents.
+This is perhaps the best known option in the world of no-code workflow automation, which in recent years has launched several features aimed at building AI agents.

 ![Zapier](https://res.cloudinary.com/daog6scxm/image/upload/v1765470620/cms/alternatives/n8n/Zapier_fhbnz9.webp "Zapier")